View Document Text

 Saturna advises a variety of clients divided between (1) Investment Management Accounts (including in

-Managed Account clients, (3) Pooled Investment Funds (mutual funds, an exchange traded fund, and private
+Investors and Individually Managed Account clients, (3) Pooled Investment Funds (mutual funds, an exchange

-Investment Management Accounts are accepted and retained at the discretion of management.
+Investment management accounts are accepted and retained at the discretion of management.
 Saturna

-Sponsor firms) that may be waived.
+by third-party Sponsor firms) that may be waived.

 Portfolio Manager Selection and Evaluation